Quick guide to snakeheads

 Ocellated snakehead (Channa pleurophthalma)

-In the wild, the Ocellated is typically found in brown water habitats of slightly higher acidities than usual (pH 5.0-5.6), but this species readily acclimatises to pH ranges closer to neutral (6.0–7.0) in the aquarium.
-This species should be maintained in 24-28°C/75-82°F water that is not too hard (to 8 GH).
+In the wild, C. pleurophthalma live in tinted water with a pH of 5.0-5.6.
+This species will readily acclimatise to pH ranges closer to neutral (6.0–7.0) in the aquarium.
+Maintain them in 22-28°C/72-82°F water that is not too hard (up to 8 GH).

 Spotted snakehead (Channa punctata)